 This setting can be set to low on any system to maximize FPS.

-Those are all the settings that you should be keeping an eye on when trying to achieve Rogue Company’s best settings for FPS.
+Those are all the settings that you should be keeping an eye on when trying to achieve the best Rogue Company settings for FPS.
 Hopefully, this article was useful and will help you lead your company to victory!
 If you are into other competitive shooters such as Valorant, then you should check out our article on the best settings for Valorant!